How to pass a list as an argument in Python

 Common errors and challenges

-Passing lists to functions is powerful, but you'll want to watch out for a few common pitfalls.
+Passing lists to functions is powerful, but it’s also where a few common errors can trip you up.

 Handling empty lists with sum() and len()